6 Common Breakfast Mistakes

 1. Not eating

-This is without a doubt one of the biggest breakfast mistakes that young people in particular make.
-Because they have a more fast-paced life, they tend to forget or skip eating breakfast in the morning.
+This is without a doubt one of the biggest breakfast mistakes.
+Young people tend to make it overwhelmingly.
+That’s because they have a more fast-paced life, so they tend to forget or skip eating breakfast in the morning.
 It could be because they don’t have time or they simply don’t feel hungry.

 There are other people who follow very strict diets that restrict them from eating a variety of foods for many hours.
 This is ill-advised, unless it’s based on the recommendation of your doctor and under supervision.